 Edgar Rice Burroughs and L. Frank Baum

-When Burroughs came to write his John Carter adventure novels, he had internalized much of what Baum was trying to do in the Oz books.
-Burrough's own first efforts were children's stories between 1901-04, but success came in 1912 when Under the Moons of Mars was first serialized.
+When Burroughs came to write his John Carter adventure novels, he had internalized much of what Baum was trying to do in the Oz books and in The Boy Fortune Hunters series (one of the six is set in China).
+Burrough's own first efforts were children's stories between 1901-04, but success came in 1912 when Tarzan and Under the Moons of Mars were first serialized.
+The latter was novelized as A Princess of Mars in 1917, the first of his Barsoom series.

 Burroughs-green-martian